0xseljarida/Inception/NOTES.md

 mkdir("/var/lib/netdata/registry", 0770) = -1 EACCES
 ```

-**Without an explicit `run as user`, netdata's own internal fallback is `nobody`**, uid 65534, which owns nothing under `/var/lib/netdata`.
-The daemon printed a clean `FATAL` in its own log and exited, invisible in `docker logs` because netdata writes that specific line to `/var/log/netdata/error.log`, not stdout, and the container was already restarting every few seconds under `restart: unless-stopped` before the log could be read at leisure.
+**With no explicit `run as user`, netdata's internal fallback is `nobody`**, uid 65534, which owns nothing under `/var/lib/netdata`.
+The daemon wrote a clean `FATAL` line and exited.

+**Two things made that failure hard to see.** netdata writes that line to `/var/log/netdata/error.log` and not to stdout, so `docker logs` showed only cheerful startup messages, and `restart: unless-stopped` kept recreating the container underneath every attempt to look inside it.

-**The working config restores both settings**, since a minimal override still has to be complete for the values it does not intend to change:
+**The working config restores both settings**, which is the general lesson: a file that replaces a packaged file has to carry every value it does not intend to change, not only the one it does.

 ```ini
 [global]